carlitox477/NodeJS-Academind-Course/Module 04/Notes.md

 # Module 4 requirements
-Install nodemon develompente dependency, add the new folder to the *.gitingore* file
+Install nodemon develompente dependency, add the new folder to the *.gitingore* file.
+This dependency allow node to update its codes in development whener a file is updated without re running manually the server

 # Node package manager (NPM)
 NPM is usuful to manage scripts, initialize node project and install 3° parties libraries.

 Commands:
-* **npm init**: It creates a package in the current folder.
+* `npm init`: It creates a package in the current folder.
 It'll ask for the next package's data:
     * name: Package's name
     * description: Package description
     * entrie point: